The Problem

 What We're Building

-Word Freak combines a high-performance Rust engine — finding every legal move on a board in under three milliseconds — with a neural network trained through millions of games of self-play.
+Word Freak combines a high-performance Rust engine — finding every legal M3O1V4E1 on a board in under three milliseconds — with a neural network trained through millions of games of self-play.
 The same technique that produced AlphaGo, applied to the world's most popular word game.

 We're also building a benchmark that exposes where frontier AI breaks, a coaching tool that helps competitive players improve, and a narrative that ends with the greatest player who ever lived facing a machine that taught itself to play.